orlikoski/Skadi/README.md

 ## Dashboards
-There are six pre-built Dashboards in the CCF-VM.
+Six pre-built Dashboards in the CCF-VM.
 Table contains the list of the built in Kibana Dashboards in CCF-VM.

 | Name                               | Saved Visualization(s) Used   |
 |------------------------------------|-------------------------------|
 | IR_01 Parser Details               | Parser Results                |